SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 ## Immutable collections

 In contrast, immutable collections *never change*.
 There are still operations that simulate additions, deletions, and updates, but each of these operations *returns a new collection and leaves the original collection unchanged*.
 All immutable collections are present under `scala.collection.immutable`.

+The collections in `scala.collection` are supertypes of `scala.collection.mutable` and `scala.collection.immutable`.
+The base operations are added to the types in the `scala.collection` package, while the immutable and mutable operations are added to the types in the other two packages.